JoseJCanedo/Spring_Gradle_Intro/README.md

 - .gitignore
 - The folder you uploaded

 Now we can go ahead and clone the repo into your preferred IDE.
 If you are trying to get it to work on an online IDE like GitPod, follow the next portion, otherwise you need to use your preferred IDE and you can skip the next step.
-I will be using
 ***
 ## GitPod Setup